cristianoliveira/ergo/README.md

 See more on [examples](https://github.com/cristianoliveira/ergo/tree/master/examples)

-Ergo's goal is to be a simple reverse proxy that follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of doing only one thing and do it well.
+Ergo's goal is to be a simple reverse proxy that follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of doing only one thing and doing it well.
 Simplicity means no magic involved.
-Just a flexible reverse proxy that extends the well-known `/etc/hosts` declaration.
+Just a flexible reverse proxy which extends the well-known `/etc/hosts` declaration.

 **Feedback**

-This project is under development but it's ready to use.
-Feel free to give me feedback and opening issues.
-Suggestions and contributions are welcome. :)
+This project is constantly undergoing development, however, it's ready to use.
+Feel free to provide feedback as well as open issues.
+All suggestions and contributions are welcome. :)

 ## Why?

-Dealing with multiple apps locally is really annoying.
-Having to remember each port that represents each service, and this gets even worse when you have microservices.
-So I wanted a simple way to give each app a proper local domain.
-Ergos comes to solve this simple problem.
+Dealing with multiple apps locally, and having to remember each port representing each microservice is frustrating.
+I wanted a simple way to assign each service a proper local domain.
+Ergos solves this problem.

 ## Installation